lconcia/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 In the previous section, we pulled and ran existing container images from Docker Hub.
 In this section, we will learn how to build our own container images and share them with others.
-After going through this section, you will be able to:
+After going through this section, you should be able to:

-- Install and test code in a container interactively
+* Install and test code in a container interactively
-- Write a Dockerfile from scratch
+* Write a Dockerfile from scratch
-- Build a Docker image from a Dockerfile
+* Build a Docker image from a Dockerfile
-- Push a Docker image to Docker Hub
+* Push a Docker image to Docker Hub

 Set Up
 ------